SamuraiWriter7/royalty-os-trace-layer-v3.0/README.md

 This repository does **not** attempt to:

-- Prove legal authorship by itself
+* Prove legal authorship by itself
-- Automatically determine payment
+* Automatically determine payment
-- Replace copyright law
+* Replace copyright law
-- Replace licensing contracts
+* Replace licensing contracts
-- Replace platform policies
+* Replace platform policies
+* Replace C2PA
-- Decide disputes without review
+* Decide disputes without review
-- Claim perfect attribution accuracy
+* Claim perfect attribution accuracy
-- Require all AI systems to use one centralized registry
+* Require all AI systems to use one centralized registry
-- Store unnecessary user identity or raw prompts
+* Store unnecessary user identity or raw prompts
-- Claim that any external platform currently implements this specification
+* Claim that any external platform currently implements this specification

 The Trace Layer provides evidence.